-There is a correlation between speed and risk of serious or fatal injuries, particularly as it relates to pedestrians and bicyclists.
-Higher vehicle speeds are strongly associated with a greater likelihood of both a pedestrian crashes and severity of injury.
-A 2018 National Highway Traffic Safety Administration engineering study (Attachment 2) found that in urban areas approximately 10% of pedestrian fatalities occurs on roadways with a posted speed limit of 25mph.
+However, growing support for implementing lower speed limits result from recent studies that indicate a correlation between speed and risk of serious or fatal injuries, particularly as it relates to pedestrians and bicyclists.
+Higher vehicle speeds are strongly associated with a greater likelihood of both pedestrian crashes and severity of injury.
+A 2018 National Highway Traffic Safety Administration engineering study (Attachment 3) found that in urban areas approximately 10% of pedestrian fatalities occurs on roadways with a posted speed limit of 25mph.
 The same study found that in urban areas where the speed limit is posted 20mph or 15mph the percentage of pedestrian fatalities is less than 0.4% in each case.
-The data indicates that there is a safety benefit in reducing posted speeds.
-The lower travel speed increases travel time.
-However, a decreased speed from 25 mph to 15 mph over 1000 feet only increases travel time by approximately 18 seconds.
+The data indicates that there is a pedestrian safety benefit in reducing posted speeds in school zones.
+The lower travel speed does increase travel time, however; a decreased speed from 25 mph to 15 mph over 1000 feet only increases travel time by approximately 18 seconds.